micmejia/bible-dump/NKJV/2 Samuel/2 Sam 3.md

 Sons were born to David in Hebron: His firstborn was Amnon by Ahinoam the Jezreelitess;

 ###### 3
-his second, [^a]Chileab, by Abigail the widow of Nabal the Carmelite; the third, Absalom the son of Maacah, the daughter of Talmai, king of Geshur;
+his second, Chileab, by Abigail the widow of Nabal the Carmelite; the third, Absalom the son of Maacah, the daughter of Talmai, king of Geshur;

 ###### 4
 the fourth, Adonijah the son of Haggith; the fifth, Shephatiah the son of Abital;